 To protect a computer, always keep it physically secure by locking the room it's in or using a locking cable if the computer can be easily moved.
 Portable devices such as phones, tablets, external drives and USB keys should not be left out where they can be easily seen when not in use, and locked away in a drawer or cabinet if you are not around.

 Software that attempts to locate lost or stolen computers can also be installed; Columbia has a site license to let faculty, staff and students install PhoneHome (compatible with both Windows and Macintosh) for free.
-Newer Macintosh computers also have a native program called Find my Mac that can be enabled.
-Be sure to read all information before installing any security program so you are familiar with how it operates, PhoneHome can require assistance to remove since it is designed to be undetectable.
+Macintosh computers have a native program called Find my Mac that can be enabled.
+Be sure to read all information before installing any security program so you are familiar with how it operates, PhoneHome may require assistance to remove since it is designed to be undetectable.
 Computers with pre-boot authentication enabled may not be able to use tracking programs that require network connectivity.

 Columbia's Department of Public Safety offers a number of great services to help protect